Brand Name Viracept Common Name nelfinavir

 Many things can affect the dose of a medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 People who cannot swallow the tablets whole may crush the tablet to mix with food or disperse the tablet in water.
 The entire contents of the food or fluid must be consumed to make sure the entire dose is received.

 The oral powder is available for children's doses.
 It is important to use a measuring spoon that is marked to give an accurate measurement.
 The powder may be mixed with milk or formula and stored in the refrigerator for up to 6 hours, if necessary.

 Nelfinavir should be taken with food.
-If it is crushed and mixed with food or water, acidic foods (e.g., apple sauce) are not recommended as this results in a bitter tasting mixture.
+If it is crushed and mixed with food or water, acidic foods or juices (e.g., apple sauce, orange juice) are not recommended as this results in a bitter tasting mixture.

 Store this medication at room temperature, protect it from moisture, and keep it out of reach of children.